smbct/LOLH/README.md

 ## Dependencies

-The following python packages are required to execute the code: scipy, numpy, pandas, matplotlib. pylfit is also required to perform a comparison between PRIDE and LOLH algorithms.
+The following python packages are required to execute the code: scipy, numpy, pandas, networkx, python-louvain, umap-learn, matplotlib. pylfit is also required to perform a comparison between PRIDE and LOLH algorithms.
 The c++ code relies on openmp.
 The R script 'DE_testing.R' for differential expression (DE) analysis relies on the R package Seurat.

 ## Usage